Want to make a batch of English scones that tastes fit for high tea with the queen? You’ve come to the right place.

 - 2 large eggs

-- Whisk milk and eggs together in second bowl.
-Set aside 2 tablespoons milk mixture.
-Add remaining milk mixture to flour mixture and, using rubber spatula, fold together until almost no dry bits of flour remain.
+- In a separate medium bowl, whisk the milk and eggs.
+Set aside 2 tablespoons of the milk mixture.
+Add the remaining milk mixture to the dry ingredients and fold with a rubber spatula until just barely any dry bits of flour remain.

 - Transfer the dough to a well-floured counter and gather it into a ball.
 With floured hands, knead until the surface is smooth and free of cracks, about 25 to 30 times.
 Press gently to form a disc.

 - Using a floured rolling pin, roll the disk into a 9-inch round that’s 1-inch thick.
 Using a floured 2 ½-inch round cutter, stamp out 8 rounds, recoating the cutter with flour if it begins to stick.

 - Arrange the scones onto the prepared baking sheet.
 Gather the dough scraps, reshape them into a ball, and knead gently until the surface is smooth.
 Roll dough to 1-inch thickness and stamp out 4 rounds.